Thinha1/Thinha1/README.md

 ## 📚 Featured Projects

-- **Student Management System (Java, Spring MVC, Thymeleaf)**
-  Implemented CRUD operations for managing students and grades, with integrated Spring Security for authentication and authorization.
+- **Rental House Management App (Flutter & AI)** Developed a mobile application to automate property and tenant management.
+Integrated an intelligent chatbot utilizing Retrieval-Augmented Generation (RAG), Gemini API, and Firestore to automate responses, handle tenant inquiries, and streamline boarding house operations.

+- **Sports Equipment E-Commerce Platform** Built a comprehensive web-based platform for selling sporting goods.
+Implemented an AI-powered smart chatbot to assist customers with product recommendations, order tracking, and automated support to enhance the shopping experience.

-- **Database Security (Oracle + WinForms)**
-  Built an Windows App to manage database users, assign privileges, and audit user activities using Oracle procedures and roles.
+- **Database Security Management (Oracle & WinForms)** Built a Windows Desktop App to manage database users, dynamically assign privileges, and audit user activities using advanced Oracle procedures and roles.

-- **Rain Classification using CNN**
-  Implement model ResNet34 after training with Aqua MODIS satellite image.
+- **Rain Classification using CNN** Implemented and fine-tuned a ResNet34 model for accurate weather classification after training with Aqua MODIS satellite imagery.

 - **More projects coming soon...**